 - How to Have Happier, Healthier Relationships Now – Online Course >> Get Started

 Dr. Frankie Bashan is a renowned relationship coach and dating expert.
 She is a licensed clinical psychologist with over a decade of experience working with couples and individuals, with specialized training in the field of trauma.
-Dr. Frankie is the CEO & Founder of LittleBlackBookMatchmaking.com, which specializes in personalized matchmaking for singles.
-You can learn more about Dr. Frankie’s work at her website below, and follow her on Instagram, Twitter and Facebook.
+Dr. Frankie is the CEO & Founder of LittleBlackBookMatchmaking.com, which specializes in personalized matchmaking for singles, and the CEO & Founder of LittleGayBook.com, which focuses on personalized matchmaking for lesbians and bisexual women and has successfully connected couples across the United States for the last two decades.
+You can learn more about Dr. Frankie’s work at her website below and follow her on Instagram, Twitter and Facebook.